ulisesbocchio/jasypt-spring-boot/README.md

 		...
 	}
 ```

+Also, note that as of version 1.8, `@EncryptablePropertySource` supports YAML files

 ## Custom Environment
 As of version 1.7, a 4th method of enabling encryptable properties exists for some special cases.
 A custom `ConfigurableEnvironment` class is provided: `EncryptableEnvironment` that can be used with `SpringApplicationBuilder` to define the custom environment this way: